-He entered his two room flat and put the groceries down on the kitchen table.
-He was about to empty the bag when he muttered, “What’s the point.
+Malcolm entered his one bedroom apartment, stowing what remained of his lost groceries on the kitchen table.
+He was about to empty the lone bag when he muttered, “What’s the point?
 I’m done here.”

-He turned around, returned to the apartment, and returned the perishables the cool interior of the refrigerator.
+He turned around, quietly returning to his second floor apartment; returning the perishables to the cool interior of the refrigerator.

 He looked around one more time and reaffirmed that it was time to vacate this place and start a new life somewhere else.

-It was a furnished apartment so none of the ‘things’ there belonged to him.
-The only possessions that were his was the food in the refrigerator and the few clothes he had in the closet and most of those had come from the homeless shelter or a thrift store to help him blend into the area.
+Being a furnished apartment none of the ‘things’ there belonged to him.
+Beyond a few personal items, the only possessions he purchased was the food in the refrigerator and the few clothes he had in the closet, most of which had come from the homeless shelter or a thrift store to help him blend into the area.

-He removed the dark Chicago Cub’s cap, tossed to the top shelf of the mostly empty hall closet, then removed a grey worn hoodie from one of the few occupied hangers.
+Malcolm removed the dark Chicago Cub’s cap resting on his head; tossing to the top shelf of the mostly empty hall closet.
+He then removed a grey holey hoodie from one of the few occupied hangers.

 He moved into the bedroom and opened the top drawer of the nightstand.
 He left the cheap watch he was wearing on his wrist, but transferred an antique silver pocket watch, an ornate long silver cross, and a modern stainless steel lighter from the drawer, adding them to the growing collection of items in his pants pocket.

 The last two non-clothing items, a silver pen, and a safety deposit key he slipped into his shirt pocket under the hoodie.